Demandbase Demandbase

 When you clean and manage your CRM data by filling in missing fields, checking account territories, and removing all redundancies, you’ll set up your omnichannel marketing strategy for success.

-If the idea of manually scrubbing your data is causing you to sink into your chair, discover Demandbase Data Integrity — part of Demandbase’s Data Cloud solution — which automatically cleans and enriches your CRM data.
+If the idea of manually scrubbing your data is causing you to sink into your chair, discover Demandbase Data Integrity — part of Demandbase’s Data solution — which automatically cleans and enriches your CRM data.

 3. Align sales and marketing